California Statewide Study of People Experiencing Homelessness: All Related Resources

 February 6, 2024

-Hosted by the California Partnership to End Domestic Violence (the Partnership), lead researcher Anita Hargrave, MD, BHHI Policy Director Tiana Moore, PhD, and CPEDV staff dove deeper into policy recommendations and solutions that arose from the California Statewide Study of People Experiencing Homelessness (CASPEH) findings on the intersection of intimate partner violence and homelessness.
+Hosted by the California Partnership to End Domestic Violence (the Partnership), lead researcher Anita Hargrave, MD, UCSF BHHI Policy Director Tiana Moore, PhD, and CPEDV staff dove deeper into policy recommendations and solutions that arose from the California Statewide Study of People Experiencing Homelessness (CASPEH) findings on the intersection of intimate partner violence and homelessness.
 The webinar featured an in-depth discussion of local and state opportunities, as well as funding and programmatic policy recommendations for advocates, policymakers, and other decision-makers.

 Read the Full Article